 SEVERAL clubs will join forces to field combined junior football and netball teams in a COVID-19 affected competition this year.

-Taylors Lake president Tammy McDonald said uncertainty around the spike of coronavirus cases in Victoria and the burden on volunteers were the main reasons the club did not register a team.
+Lakers president Tammy McDonald said uncertainty around the spike of coronavirus cases in Victoria and the burden on volunteers were the main reasons for the decision.

 "It was a very tough decision the committee made," she said.

 "Our numbers were quite low in the end.
 A lot of parents were not wanting their children to play (for health reasons).